Dany Sigwalt

 • connecting leaders of the global majority to positions of influence

-• building relationships across organizations and sectors
+• building trust across organizations, sectors, and movements

 Where I come from

-I came into this work through organizing — anti-war work, housing justice, and community-based support systems.
+I came into this work through organizing: anti-war work, housing justice, and community-based support systems.

 What I’m thinking about right now